-On arrival you can join an optional seaplane flight for exceptional views, before we step aboard a replica paddle steamer.
+On arrival you can join an optional seaplane flight for exceptional views, before we step aboard our ship.
 We then spend the rest of the day cruising through the dramatic limestone peaks that rise from the water.
 Head up on deck to watch the sun set before enjoying dinner in the onboard restaurant and a tranquil night in your comfortable cabin.

 After disembarking we'll transfer to the airport for our flight to Hue.

 A full day in Hue will give you a real flavour of Vietnam's former capital.
 We'll start with a relaxing cruise on the Perfume River and a visit to the Thien Mu Pagoda.
 We'll then continue to the walled citadel, the ancient seat of royal power whose incredible architecture was inspired by Beijing's Forbidden City.
 Lunch today is a unique treat as we enjoy a meal at the Lien Hao Pagoda, served to us by nuns.